aramirez794/aramirez794.github.io/TestToolsResearch.md

 Yes

 ## If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?
-Yes, the language tha BizHawk uses is C#.
+Yes, the language that BizHawk uses is C#.